blm849/simple_terraform_on_ibm_cloud/README.md

 ## Introduction

+The repo is a good introduction to using Terraform to build resources on the IBM Cloud It will create a virtual private cloud (VPC) and then set up a virtual server on it.
+The server is a simple web server you can access via curl or ssh.

 This repo is based on the code found in this repo:
 Setup Terraform Environment for IBM Cloud https://ibm.github.io/cloud-enterprise-examples/iac/setup-environment/